 I spent 7 years with Nikon cameras, first an aps-c and after a D810, a full frame.

-Since the end of 2018 I have been using a Hasselblad X1D first and then I upgraded it to a X1D II.
+Since the end of 2018 I have been using a Hasselblad X1D first and then I upgraded it to a X1D II and then X2D.

 Many people ask me why I chose Hasselblad.
 It’s the same reason why I chose Nikon before Hasselblad and why many of you have chosen to buy your camera of a certain brand.